To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On the streets of Mali’s capital, businesses reopened and Malians went to work, heeding a call from the military junta.

 Streets were choked with traffic as taxis and minibuses took up their usual routes.
-Pedestrians filled the streets and groups of children headed to school as police returned to directing traffic.

 Only a few soldiers were visible but troops blocked lawmakers trying to enter the national assembly which was dissolved during the coup.